 ECMAScript is object-based: basic language and host facilities are provided by objects, and an ECMAScript program is a cluster of communicating objects.
 An ECMAScript object is an unordered collection of properties each with zero or more attributes that determine how each property can be used-for example, when the Writable attribute for a property is set to false, any attempt by executed ECMAScript code to change the value of the property fails.
 Properties are containers that hold other objects, primitive values, or methods.
-A primitive value is a member of one of the following built-in types: Undefined, Null, Boolean, Number, and String; an object is a member of the remaining built-in type Object; and a method is a function associated with an object via a property.
+A primitive value is a member of one of the following built-in types: Undefined, Null, Boolean, Number, and String; an object is a property.